Trails in the park are soggy and muddy. Use caution!Last updated on: Tuesday, December 11, 2018

 Due to damage from Hurricane Florence, some bridges have sustained damages, making a few trails impassable.
 Holden Mill Trail and Pump Station Trail are closed until further notice.
-Some trails may have remaining debris, so please exercise caution when you are out on the trails.Posted on: Monday, October 1, 2018
+Some trails may have remaining debris, so please exercise caution when you are out on the trails.Last updated on: Wednesday, October 31, 2018

 In spite of urban development nearby, the woodlands of Eno River State Park are a peaceful haven.
 In the past farming and the timber industry took away much of the forest.
 Now the ridges, slopes, and flood plains are once again thick with vegetation.
 Oak, beech, poplar, maple, dogwood, pine, and hickory dominate the uplands.
 Sycamore, birch, and hornbeam shade the river banks.